 Surgery is usually performed under local anaesthetic with the patient awake, but made very comfortable.
 Patients with severe anxiety may be offered sedation (to make them relaxed and drowsy) or occasionally a general anaesthetic (completely unconscious), although this may be limited by pre-existing medical conditions.

 Your surgeon will discuss this with you before the operation and choose the most suitable option for you.

-The patient lies flat on a surgical couch, with a clear plastic drape over the face to keep the surgical area sterile, which is lifted up to form a small 'tent'.
-There is an air pipe to allow comfortable breathing and prevent claustrophobia.
-Patients will not be able to see anything unnerving.
+You will lay flat on a surgical couch, with a clear plastic drape over your face, to keep the surgical area sterile, which is lifted up to form a small 'tent'.
+An air pipe will allow you to breath comfortably and prevent claustrophobia.
+You will not be able to see anything unnerving.
 Most patients will have no vision in the anaesthetised eye.

-During the operation, the eye remains in its natural position, and fine instruments are inserted through key-hole wounds to gently remove the vitreous gel.
+During the operation, your eye will remain in its natural position, and fine instruments will be inserted through key-hole wounds to gently remove the vitreous gel.
 This allows further treatments to the retina as required, and is often combined with cataract surgery if necessary.
-The procedure usually takes around 1 hour, but make take up to 2 hours, depending on complexity.
-In most cases the key-hole wounds are self-sealing, but occasionally a tiny dissolvable stitch is used to close them.
+The procedure usually takes about 1 hour, but make take up to 2 hours, depending on the complexity.
+In most cases the key-hole wounds are self-sealing but occasionally a tiny dissolvable stitch is used to close them.